Year 2199, Japan.

 Matsuri: I have these dreams, and I really start to hate being stuck here.

 Matsuri: I hate the fact he threw me away and left me to be like trash.

 Matsuri: And every time I think about that, I get antsy about sitting here and doing nothing.

 Matsuri: It’s not like I hate anyone here, and it’s not even like I hate my life here in particular.
 Everything here is just how it is.

-Matsuri: I’d probably have been fine with all of this, if it turns out he didn’t actually intend to throw me away.
+Matsuri: I’d probably be fine with all of this if he didn’t actually intend to throw me away.